|

 Large Icon view

-- An arrangement of icons in a My Computer or Explorer or Computer window that uses a larger icon.
+- An arrangement of icons in a Computer or File Explorer window that uses a larger icon.

 - Layout